Homepage > Journal > What are digital products?

 Did You Know...

-The subsequent versions (e.g., WhatsApp version 2.22.11.82) not only indicate the current status of a digital product but also suggest its past and announce its future.
+Subsequent versions (e.g., WhatsApp version 2.22.11.82) not only indicate a digital product's current status but also suggest its past and announce its future.

 Digital products are not just static products.
-The changes introduced in them are of continuous, regular nature.
+The changes introduced in them are continuous and regular.

-Moreover, the scope, nature and results of the introduced changes are not always directly visible to the users (e.g., because they do not use specific functionality or use it too rarely to notice the change process).
+Moreover, the introduced changes' scope, nature, and results aren't always directly visible to the users (e.g., because they don't use specific functionality or use it too rarely to notice the change process).

 Did You Know...

 Metaphorically speaking, a digital product is always a work in progress.
-The digital product creation process does not even assume achieving an ultimate goal or the final shape, the definitive form.
+The digital product creation process doesn't even assume achieving an ultimate goal or the final shape, the definitive form.

-Digital products are constantly evolving because they must maintain adequate sensitivity, flexibility, responsiveness, and adaptability to the changing market, business, technological and frequently even social or cultural conditions.
+Digital products constantly evolve because they must maintain adequate sensitivity, flexibility, responsiveness, and adaptability to the changing market, business, technological, and social or cultural conditions.

-However, this does not mean that they are not subject to laws and do not function in a cycle.
+However, this doesn't mean they aren't subject to laws and don't function in a cycle.
 As with any product, digital products also go through certain phases.

-From the most standard perspective, a digital product:
+From the most standard perspective, a digital product goes through the following stages:

-• Comes into existence with an idea, a concept, which is expanded, and complemented by a vision, motivation to develop a digital product, strategy, market and user research, budgeting, and the definition of Value Proposition.
+• First, it comes into existence with an idea, a concept that is expanded and complemented by a vision, motivation to develop a digital product, strategy, market, user research, budgeting, and the definition of a value proposition.

-• Next, it enters the design and development phase in which prototypes are created, first studies are made, the first MVP (Minimum Viable Product) is developed, and usability tests are conducted.
+• Next, it enters the design and development phase, during which prototypes are created, the first studies are conducted, the first MVP (Minimum Viable Product) is developed, and usability tests are conducted.

-• In the next phase, the maturity phase, we are dealing with keeping the market position gained and with the need for continuous development that allows us to update and adapt the product to the changing expectations and needs, thereby protecting it against aging
+• In the next phase, the maturity phase, we're dealing with maintaining the market position gained and with the need for continuous development, which allows us to update and adapt the product to changing expectations and needs, thereby protecting it against aging.

-• In the downward phase, the product loses its appeal and market position; it is not able to meet the new expectations.
+• In the downward phase, the product loses its appeal and market position and is unable to meet the new expectations.

-Strategic digital product management requires not only the awareness of the evolution it will undergo but also appropriate prediction, customer research, and measurement of changes, for example, using proper metrics.
+Strategic digital product management requires awareness of its evolution and appropriate prediction, customer research, and measurement of changes, such as using proper metrics.

-The goals of digital product evolution, of course, vary and include the following:
+The goals of digital product evolution include the following:

 • Raising brand awareness among customers